rodonile/path-tracing/turnilo/README.md

         turnilo --config /home/ethrole1/daisy/turnilo/config_final.yaml --verbose

-- We suggest enabling a systemd service that starts it in the background.
-An example .service file is also available in this folder (turnilo.service).
-To create and start a systemd service for Turnilo, first copy the file to /etc/systemd/system/turnilo.service, then run the following commands:
+- We suggest enabling a systemd service that starts Turnilo in the background.
+To create and start a systemd service for Turnilo, first copy the .service file to /etc/systemd/system/turnilo.service, then run the following commands:

         sudo systemctl enable turnilo.service   # enable to start at boot sudo systemctl start turnilo.service    # start service